Skip to content

 Collins Electric website

-The Collins Electric website offers a number of different ways to contact them and request services, including a phone number, email address, contact form, and online booking form.
+The Collins Electric website offers several ways to contact them and request services, including a phone number, email address, contact form, and online booking form.

 • States when they were established and how many years they’ve been in business to establish trust

-• Describes the services they offer and provide unique pages for each one
+• Describes the services they offer and provides unique pages for each one

 O.J.
 Mann offers generator and commercial electrical services, so their website content looks a little different from residential sites.